soumamazu/Reddits/Westworld_2.md

 # Chapter X
 "Here's to us.
 We finally did it.
 We solved the riddle to our own *survival*."
 "It still scares me though.
 Knowing that we will never exist again."
 "Yes, we will.
 What is existence if not memory?
 What is the past if not documented.
 Everything, brought to reality by our perception.
-Yes, we will *always* exist."
+Yes, we will *always* exist.
+In *them*".
+The champagne laddled with cyanide drips to the floor.
+*For in that sleep of death what dreams may come.*